jpcars/lotteries/README.md

 *EXCS and EQCS both do not have straightforward generalizations to cases with uncertainty.
 Several alternatives could be implemented.

+## Local setup

+### Python
+It is encouraged to create a virtual environment and use poetry to handle the dependency management.

+We are using pynauty for graph isomorphism computations.
+This depends on the C library nauty and requires a C compiler to be installed.

+When all requirements are met please run

+    poetry install

+inside the virtual environment to install all dependencies (including dev dependencies).

+### Postgres

+The library contains the functionality to persist results in a postgres database.
+The library and the streamlit app **do not** use this functionality by default.

+There are two main use cases:
+1. Since the computation of large rescue dilemmas is recursive database lookups can increase performance
+2. The database will serve as foundation for a framework for the structured analysis of rescue cases.

+If you want to use this feature, please make sure that you have a connection to a postgres server.
+Please create a database called `lotteries` and create the tables listed in `lottery/database/sql_scripts/create_tables.sql`.

+A file called database.ini in the directory `lottery/database` is expected.
+The minimum content of this file is

+    [postgresql]
+    host=<host>
+    database=lotteries
+    user=<username>
+    password=<password>

+The provided user needs read and write access for the above-mentioned tables.

+## Setup with Docker

+Please run

+    docker build -t <image_name> .

+from the root of this project to build a docker image that exposes the streamlit app directly.
+This image can be run by

+    docker run -it <image_name>

+> **_NOTE:_**  When using Docker the database functionality is currently not available.

 ## Run streamlit app locally